 Chiron is a very strong chess program, the current Italian Computer Chess Champion.

 It supports both UCI and Winboard 2 protocols.
 Work on Chiron started in the fall of 2002 and it has been under continuous development ever since.
 When it debuted at the Italian Computer Chess Championship in June 2003, it was a rather weak Winboard engine with a playing strength of about 2100 Elo points.
 Its strenght grew over the years, it started to arrive consistently second at the italian tournaments and reached good ratings in the various rating lists.
 In 2006 support of UCI protocols was added.
 At the beginning of 2007, it had a rating of about 2700 and 2650 Elo points respectively on the CCRL and CEGT rating lists.
 Starting from february 2009, having lost the source code of the latest development version and wanting to implement bitboards, it underwent a major rewrite.
-In November of the same year it won, with an old version, its first italian championship and won it again in 2010 and 2016.
+In November of the same year it won its first italian championship and won it again in 2010, 2016 and 2017.